okoeroo/generalauthorization/README.markdown

 * The _composition_ element in the policy file doesn't work yet.
 * The _plugin_uninit_ element in the policy file doesn't work yet.

+## Go with the Flow
+There are two distinct phases
+1. Start up time
+  1. Load configuration file
+  2. Setup Syslog details
+  3. Bind the sockets, when running as root, downgrade to __nobody:nogroup__
+  4. Load the XACML policy file
+  5. For each of the call-outs, load the shared object file and run the _func_name_init_
+2. PDP
+  1. Wait for XACML 3 REST profile request in XML and JSON
+  2. Receiving data (post-SSL) in event buffers and reroute it to the threadpool (libevhtp/openssl/libevent2)
+  3. Call the HTTP request handler (libevhtp)
+  4. Build a request_mngr_t struct (GenAuthZ)
+  5. Check the HTTP method and the Accept + Content-Type data and select the XML or JSON parser
+  6. Normalize the XACML input to GenAuthZ objects
+  7. XACML policy evaluation based on the policy configuration file.
+  8. On rule hit; execute the _rule_hit_cb_ callbacks which are defined (if any) per rule.
+  9. Transform the normalized XACML to JSON or XML, based on the Accept header of the request.
+  10. Transfer the HTTP response (libevhtp/openssl/libevent2)
+3. PAP
+  1. Wait for a GET on the listening socket and URI combination
+  2. Push the loaded policy as human-readable output
+4. CONTROL
+  1. Wait for a GET on the listening socket and URI combination
+  2. Push activity stats and detailed information about the listener socket binds, thread configuration and usage stats.

 ## Configuration file
 * _debug_ accepts __yes__ or __no__
 * _policyfile_ accepts a __relative path__ to the policy file.
 This file will be parsed and loaded as the source for all the rules.